olivomarco/wp-container-apps/wordpress-setup.md

 ### Create container registry

 We will then create an Azure Container Registry in order to build and store our custom Wordpress image.
-In fact, Wordpress source-code provided in this repository has been adapted a bit in order to be able to run inside Azure Container Apps.
+In fact, Wordpress source-code provided in this repository has been adapted a bit from the standard you can download, in order to be able to run inside Azure Container Apps.

-The following changes were made to the default installation package you can get from [wordpress.org](https://wordpress.org):
+The following changes were made to the default installation package you can get from [wordpress.org](https://wordpress.org/download):

 - Created a custom [.htaccess](/public/.htaccess) file
 - Configured a custom [wp-config.php](/public/wp-config.php) file